rudychung/SauSaGe/README.md

 # SauSaGe
 A Static Site Generator.
 Reads text files and converts them into `.html` files.
+Recently also updated to read .md files and parse certain markdown tokens.

 ## Usage
 Download `SauSaGe.exe` from the releases and execute in command line interface using options.